Robert Croneberger: Biography

 Robert Croneberger was born to Robert and Ethel Croneberger in Pottsville, Pennsylvania.
-Croneberger attended Lehigh University where he earned a bachelor's degree in classical languages in 1958.
-In 1961, he earned a master's degree in the same major from University of Pennsylvania.

-Within a year, Croneberger decided to shift gears and earned a master's degree in library science from Drexel Institute of Technology in 1962.
+He attended Lehigh University, where he earned a bachelor's degree in classical languages in 1958.
+In 1961, he earned a master's degree in the same major from the University of Pennsylvania.
+Within a year, Croneberger shifted gears and earned a master's degree in library science from Drexel Institute of Technology in 1962.

-Upon graduation, Croneberger went to work at the Library of Congress until 1968 where he served in various roles including executive assistant, assistant chief of the Card Division and assistant chief of the Serial Record Division.
+Upon graduation, Croneberger went to work at the Library of Congress until 1968, where he served in various roles including executive assistant, assistant chief of the Card Division and assistant chief of the Serial Record Division.
 In 1969, he moved to Detroit where he served as deputy director of the Detroit Public Library until 1975.
 His next move was to the Memphis-Shelby County Public Library as director until 1985.
-For a brief period of time, he served as the Tennessee's state librarian.
-In 1986, he left that position to serve as director of Carnegie Library of Pittsburgh where he worked until his death.
+For a brief period of time, he served as Tennessee's state librarian.
+In 1986, he left that position to serve as director of Carnegie Library of Pittsburgh, where he worked until his death.

-Throughout the course of his career, Croneberger was also very active with the American Library Association serving on its council from 1984 to 1987.
+Throughout his career, Croneberger was also very active with the American Library Association, serving on its council from 1984 to 1987.
 He also chaired its accreditation committee for three terms.
-Until his death, he had served as a member of the organization's legislative committee.
+Until his death, he served as a member of the organization's legislative committee.

 Croneberger was also credited with assisting in the rebirth of the Urban Library Council in 1992.
 At the time of his death, he served as its chair.

 Work

 Detroit Public Library years

 During his time at the Detroit Public Library, Croneberger wrote of three experiments the library was conducting in the realm of information services.
-One experiment represented a traditional approach where librarians at the main branch of the library system contacted local organizations and maintained pertinent information in a card file.
+One represented a traditional approach where librarians at the main branch of the library system contacted local organizations and maintained pertinent information in a card file.
 For the second one, the library collaborated with the city government.
-Calling it a “little city hall”, the library would offer some of the services provided by city government on a neighborhood level.
-The third and final experiment centered on a concept known as a community knowledge center.
-The idea relied on the collaboration of the library community agencies and graduate sociology students.
+Calling it a "little city hall", the library would offer some of the services provided by city government on a neighborhood level.
+The third experiment centered on a concept known as a community knowledge center.
+The idea relied on the collaboration of the library community agencies with graduate sociology students.
 Students would study the community and provide the library with their findings.
-The experiments laid the foundation for the creation of The Information Place, the library's information and referral service that still exists today.
+The experiments laid the foundation for the creation of the Information Place, the library's information and referral service that still exists today.

-Croneberger's work led to him being considered one of the founders of the information and referral “movement.”
-He eventually went on to become chairman of the Information and Referral Taskforce of the National Commission on Library and Information Science.
+Croneberger's work led to him being considered one of the founders of the information and referral movement.
+He went on to become chairman of the Information and Referral Taskforce of the National Commission on Library and Information Science.